ibm-cloud-docs/CDN/how-to.md

 ## Adding Origin Path details

 When your CDN is in *CNAME_Configuration* or *Running* status, you can add Origin Path details.
 You can choose to provide content from multiple Origin Servers.
 For example, photos can be delivered from a different server than videos.
 The Origin can be based upon a Host Server or Object Storage.
-Path is a directory of your choosing.

 Note: CDN will make a URL transformation for the origin server.
 For example, if origin xyz.example.com is added with path /example/\* when a user opens the URL www.example.com/example/* , the CDN edge server will retrieve the content from xyz.example.com/*